xerolinux/XeroSite/content/posts/ios-to-android.md

 # The Process

-Now, as we all know, when it comes to **Android** the landscape is huge !
-Eventhough I limited myself to upper mid-range phones, that doesn't narrow it down a lot.
-So I had to keep creating check boxes to tick.
-The more I did the lesser choice I had.

-What matters most to me is not to get a phone from a lesser known manufacturer, since the lesser known it is the worse support gets.
-I needed a phone from a reputable OEM, with a promise of at least 4 years of **MAJOR** OS updates, nevermind security ones.
-Also one that has near flagship specs so it lasts for that long without it slowing down too much.

-# The Choice

 If you’ve ever tried choosing an **Android** phone, you know the experience: the more you look, the more confused you get.
 The “options” page becomes a maze, and before you know it, you’re comparing devices that only exist in Japan for six weeks a year.
 Meanwhile on iOS it’s like: small, medium, large.
 Done.

 I tried to be logical.
-I kept adding requirements, good support, not some random brand nobody’s heard of, something that will last a few years without turning into a brick.
+I kept adding requirements — good support, not some random brand nobody’s heard of, something that will last a few years without turning into a brick.
 And every time I added a requirement, the list of possible phones shrank like it owed me money.

+And that’s when I entered the **YouTube Rabbit Hole of Doom**, review after review, comparison after comparison, until I started recognizing tech reviewers by the shape of their thumbnails.

+# The Choice

 Eventually I ended up with three brands circling my brain: **Google**, **Samsung**, and **OnePlus**.

-And that’s when I entered the YouTube Rabbit Hole of Doom — review after review, comparison after comparison, until I started recognizing tech reviewers by the shape of their thumbnails.

 - **Google Pixel**